-I wouldn’t have guessed the diversity of calls I get in My Entrepreneurial Life as a Microsoft Office VBA Freelancer.
-Earlier this week I received a call from a very nice lady in another part of the country asking me to fix some VBA code that her late husband had written years ago.
+I wouldn’t have guessed the diversity of calls I get in My Entrepreneurial Life as a VBA Freelancer (Excel, Access and Word VBA Programming) Earlier this week I received a call from a very nice lady in another part of the country asking me to fix some VBA code that her late husband had written years ago.
 The job required extracting data from a csv file and then populating several Word templates.
 In my normal PC world this would be relatively easy.

 There’s a problem though, she’s a Mac user and I’ve only coded in Windows.
 I do some research and yes, Excel VBA for the Mac should run the same (I learn not always).
 Also she’s running office 2011 for OS that was October 26, 2010 nearly 10 years ago.
 Further She’s afraid to upgrade her OS because her old programs may not run.
 She is right.
 I do some looking and learn Office 2011 will not run on MacOS_High_Sierra, or later.